 - Future Drought Fund - Future Drought Fund Act 2019

-- Emergency Response Fund - Emergency Response Fund Act 2019
+- Disaster Ready Fund - Emergency Response Fund Amendment (Disaster Ready Fund) Act 2022

 This legislation sets out the roles and responsibilities of the Government and of the Board of Guardians (Board) and the Future Fund Management Agency (Agency).